-This year, for the first time, Columbus Day was officially “Indigenous Peoples’ Day” in our nation’s capital.
-The District of Columbia joins Wisconsin, Maine, Vermont and New Mexico, who also made the switch this year.
+In 2019, for the first time, Columbus Day was officially “Indigenous Peoples’ Day” in our nation’s capital.
+The District of Columbia joined Wisconsin, Maine, Vermont, New Mexico and South Dakota, who also made the switch that year.
 One by one, cities and states across the United States are beginning to publicly replace Columbus Day with Indigenous People’s Day.
 Even Columbus, Ohio does not observe its namesake’s holiday.

 Indigenous Peoples’ Day is a holiday celebrated on the second Monday of October in many parts of the U.S. This date is significant because it coincides with the federal observance of Columbus Day and is seen by many as a counter-celebration to Columbus Day or an anti-Columbus Day holiday.